aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/vlan-interfaces.md

           # Egress traffic policy.
           output: <str>
         mpls:

+          # Enable MPLS traffic on interface if MPLS enabled globally.
           ip: <bool>
           ldp:

+            # Enable LDP on this interface.
             interface: <bool>

+            # Tell the IGP to keep a link at max metric until LDP labels are ready.
             igp_sync: <bool>

         # Enable/disable serving NTP to clients.